jayam04/python-projects/readme.md

 also, refer to [Contributing Rules](docs/CONTRIBUTING.md) before **CONTRIBUTING**

 ## Latest Changes
-changed some text in Areas and added some text in Raspberry Pi Detector
+changed some text in Areas, added some text in Raspberry Pi Detector, and added a new program called Box.

 ## Program List
 [**areas.py**](PyPrograms/areas) to get areas of shapes